fastscape-lem/fastscapelib/doc/source/index.rst

    .. grid-item-card:: Developer Guide
       :img-top: _static/index_contribute.svg

-      The developer guide is for anyone who would like to contribute improving the Fastscapelib library!
+      The developer guide is for anyone who would like to customize, integrate or contribute improving the Fastscapelib library!

       - :doc:`build_options`